 Sandra is currently reading for a DPhil in Clinical Medicine and is a member of Christ Church College and the Junior Dean of Exeter College.
-Her background is in Neuroscience, Pharmacology and Global Health and her research focuses on the role of T cells in Infectious diseases such as COVID-19.
-She is currently looking at SARS-CoV-2 T cell responses induced by vaccines and natural infection as well as responses to the emerging variants of concern.
+Her background is in Neuroscience, Pharmacology and Global Health and her research focuses on the immunological responses in Infectious diseases such as COVID-19.
+She is currently looking at SARS-CoV-2 responses induced by vaccines and natural infection as well as responses to the emerging variants of concern.

 MSc Pharmacology, University of Oxford.

 MSc International Health and Tropical Medicine, University of Oxford.

 Durability of ChAdOx1 nCoV-19 vaccination in people living with HIV.